 - CSELClip select.
 In doing these web pages, I was having to open and

 cut/paste the same stringe of text many times.
 This program give me an

 on-screen list of names and with a single click copies the selected text

 - CKWEBUses a captured listing of the files on a web site, converts the times

 to match your local time, and compares to a local directory tree, adjusting

-for "HTML converter" input (.HTI) files and produces a summary of what has not
+for "HTMl Builder" input (.HTI) files and produces a summary of what has not

 been uploaded, or has been changed since it was uploaded.
 Used to help keep